 Typical Data Historian Requirements

-There are a number of requirements for a modern data historian to be effective in its role as the storage and processing center for industrial data.
+There are a number of requirements for a traditional data historian to be effective in its role as the storage and processing center for industrial data.
 First, to ensure data transmission speed is adequate, historians need to be physically close to data collectors.
 At present, a data historian is normally deployed in each plant to collect the data for that plant, and there may be a centralized historian to collect data for the entire company as well.

 Because historians are responsible for obtaining and storing the data collected by controllers, they need to include interfaces for any data protocols used by equipment in the plant.
 The protocols supported out of the box differ by vendor; PI System is an example of a product that offers rich protocol support for its historian.
 While supporting standard protocols such as OPC and Modbus may be sufficient for newer plants, brownfield deployment often requires communication over specific legacy protocols.